libmapper/libmapper/doc/how_to_compile_and_run.md

 ### Configuring

-If you have extract libmapper from a release tarball, run,
+If you have extracted libmapper from a release tarball, run,

     ./configure